top of page

 Meet Our Team

-Sarah Vann (previously Herr Davies), M.S., CCC-SLP is a Speech Language Pathologist for Portland Public Schools and private practice in Portland, Oregon.
-She has a strong interest and passion for stuttering, which has quickly become an area of specialty for her in the field.
-While working with clients who stutter, Sarah's mission is to provide support in helping individuals become confident as a person who stutters through treating all aspects of stuttering, including attitudes and emotions and fostering community, instead of focusing on the stuttering behaviors themselves.
-It is because of this belief in her treatment approach and a need for more community and social opportunities for those who stutter, that she joined forces with Kristin Mangan in late 2015 to create the inaugural session of Camp More in 2016.
+Sarah Vann, M.S., CCC-SLP is a Speech Language Pathologist at Providence St. Vincent in Portland, Oregon.
+She has had a strong interest and passion for stuttering since grad school, and it has since become an area of specialty for her in the field.
+While working with patients who stutter, Sarah's mission is to support individuals in their journeys with becoming confident communicators.
+She believes that using a holistic approach by not focusing on fluency, fostering community, and targeting the underlying feelings and emotions of stuttering is paramount.
+It is because of this belief in her treatment approach, her understanding the magic of summer camps, and there being a need for more community and social opportunities for those who stutter, that she wanted to start Camp More in her final year of graduate school as her special project.
+She joined forces with Kristin Mangan in 2015 to create the inaugural session of Camp More in 2016 and the rest is history.

-Sarah is incredibly proud of Camp More and it's success the past several years.
-She is beyond excited for the continued growth of Camp More including More Meetups.
+Sarah is incredibly proud of Camp More and the lives it has touched.
+She is beyond excited for the continued growth of Camp More and More Meetups.
 When not working or with her groups, Sarah is usually always kept busy by her three teenage and one toddler sons: Bryton, Maddox, Jonas, and Colton.
-Sarah also enjoys cooking, reading, hiking, arts and crafting, and spending time with her friends and family.
+Sarah also enjoys cooking, reading, hiking, arts and crafting, and spending time with her family, friends, and fur babies.

 Kristin Mangan, M.A., CCC-SLP is an Assistant Professor and Speech-Language Pathologist at the Institute on Development and Disability at Oregon Health & Science University (OHSU) in Portland, Oregon.
 She has specialized in stuttering, as well as feeding and swallowing, for the past 16 years.
 She is an active member in the FRIENDS, the National Association for Young People Who Stutter, as well as in the National Stuttering Association (NSA).
 She has presented both regionally and nationally on the subject of stuttering to children, parents, educators, and other professionals.

 On a local level Kristin sees children, teens, and young adults who stutter for evaluations and treatment at the Child Development and Rehabilitation Center (CDRC).
 Given her strong beliefs that counseling, community, self-acceptance as a person who stutters, and building confidence is an imperative part of one's stuttering journey, she started a support group for teens who stutter, called TOPS: Teens Out Promoting Stuttering (now shared with kids and called More Meetups).
-This has been a source of tremendous joy for Kristin and has resulted in growth and excitement for the teens (and now kids) that participate regularly.
+This has been a source of tremendous joy for Kristin.

 When not at work, Kristin greatly enjoys spending time with her family and friends, mainly her son, Sive.
 She also loves traveling, exercising, reading, cooking, and gardening.